newjersey/innovation.nj.gov/content/_impactreports/2025/simplifying-taxes.md

 order: 5
 ---

-## Agency Partners

-- Treasury
-- Code for America

 ## Snapshot

-We designed a seamless, secure, and quick tool for 8,600 New Jerseyans to file their federal and state tax returns, saving them $1.4 million in estimated fees and disbursing $3.8 million in refunds.
-The state filing process only took about 10 minutes because the tool broke down New Jersey’s tax code to a few simple questions, it helped people automatically claim popular tax credits, and it enabled filers to immediately port their household and income information to their state return.
+We designed a seamless, secure, and quick tool for thousands of New Jerseyans to file their federal and state tax returns for free, saving them $1.4 million in estimated fees and disbursing $3.8 million in refunds.
+The state filing process only took about 10 minutes because the tool broke down New Jersey’s tax code to a few simple questions.
+It also helped people automatically claim popular tax credits, and it enabled filers to immediately port their household and income information to their state return.

 ## What They're Saying